Advanced Degree Study for Full-Time Faculty Members

 While the number and size of the instructional development grants will depend on the overall funding available each year, no upper limit has been established.
 It is expected, however, that individual grants will not normally exceed $5,000.
 It is also recognized that instructional development grants may be supplemented by resources within schools and colleges, and such supplemental support is strongly encouraged.

-The committee weighs teaching innovations more highly than requests for equipment.
+The committee weighs teaching innovations more heavily than requests for equipment.
 In judging the merits of a proposal, the following criteria will be used:

 The purposes of Faculty Non-Instructional Assignment include: enhance scholarship and the academic excellence of the University; contribute to the professional growth and renewal of the faculty; and strengthen the University’s total curriculum and to improve teaching across the University in ways that cannot be accomplished under the constraints of regular workload assignments.